Redback spider: Historical treatment of bites

-Cultural impact
+Cultural influence

 Indigenous Australians in New South Wales mixed the spiders' bodies with the venom of snakes and pine tree gum to form a broth used to coat spear tips.
 Slim Newton drew popular attention to redbacks with his song "The Redback on the Toilet Seat", which won the Golden Guitar at the first Country Music Awards of Australia in 1973.
 Newton recalled an occasion when a friend used his outside toilet where the light globe had blown and reported he was lucky there was not a redback spider on the toilet seat.
 The phrase inspired him to write the song.
 A sculpture of an impossibly large redback, one of Australia's big things, was built in 1996 at Eight Mile Plains, Queensland.
 The Angels 1991 album Red Back Fever takes its name from the spider.
 Matilda Bay Brewing Company produces a wheat beer called Redback, with the distinctive red stripe as the logo.
-The redback appears in the name and emblem of the South Australia cricket team.
+The redback formerly appeared in the name and emblem of the South Australia cricket team.
 The Airborne Redback, an Australian ultralight trike, was also named after the spider.
 Redback Boots is an Australian workboot manufacturing company, which uses the spider in its name and logo.
 In 2006 a redback spider postage stamp was designed as part of a "Dangerous Australians" stamp series, but was withheld from general circulation by Australia Post due to concerns that the realistic depiction would scare people opening their letter boxes.
+In 2012 an episode of the children's TV show Peppa Pig in which the title character picks up and plays with a spider was banned from Australian television due to fears that it would encourage children to pick up and play with redback spiders.